leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 ```

 - Run the tool again and check if the message was returned by the tool
-- Capture the screen of the message
+- Capture the screen of the message (10 pnts)

 ## Summarize

-- In a paragraph or two, summarize your experience of coding with both the script tool and the python toolbox in ArcGIS Pro.
-Compare the similarity and differences between these two features of the ArcGIS Pro Geoprocessing framework.
+- In a paragraph or two, summarize your experience of coding with both the script tool and the python toolbox in ArcGIS Pro (20 pnts).
+Compare the similarity and differences between these two features of the ArcGIS Pro Geoprocessing framework (10 pnts).
+- Submit your report to Moodle (10 pnts)